vbingbingv/selection-hook/README.md

   - Accessibility interfaces (legacy applications)
   - Focused control
   - Clipboard fallback (using simulated Ctrl+C, finetuned)
-- For Node.js and Electron
+- For Node.js v10+ and Electron v3+
+- Typescript supported

-## Requirements
+## Platform

-- Windows ( MacOS/Linux platforms are on the way)
+Now only support Windows.
+MacOS/Linux platforms are on the way
-- Node-API v8+ (Node.js 18+ and Electron 23+)
-- node-gyp build tools

 ## Installation